cotengra.pathfinders.path_basic¶

 accel (bool or str, optional) – Whether to use the accelerated cotengrust backend.
 If “auto” the backend is used if available.

 parallel (bool or str, optional) – Whether to use parallel processing.
-If “auto” the default is to use threads if the accelerated backend is not used, and processes if it is.
+If “auto” the default is to use processes unless the accelerated backend is used, in which case threads are used.

 - best_flops¶